Denny Randell: Life and career

-He was born in New York City and later moved to Silver Spring, Maryland.
+Randell was born in New York City and later moved to Silver Spring, Maryland.
 He played piano and accordion, and performed in various local bands in his teens, as well as starting to write songs.
 One of his songs came to the attention of New York music publishing company Shapiro Bernstein, who started to employ him as a staff songwriter.
 This in turn led to his introduction to Bob Gaudio and Bob Crewe, the record producers and writers behind the success of The Four Seasons.
 Randell began working for the Four Seasons as a writer and arranger in the early 1960s.

 Gaudio's associate, Al Kasha, introduced Randell to lyricist Sandy Linzer.
-The duo wrote several Top 10 songs for Frankie Valli and The Four Seasons, including "Working My Way Back to You" (also a hit for The Spinners in 1979, and in Ireland for Boyzone in 1994), "Opus 17 (Don't You Worry 'Bout Me)", and, with Bob Crewe, "Let's Hang On!".
-Randell and Crewe later co-wrote Valli's solo hit "Swearin' To God".
+The duo wrote several Top 10 songs for Frankie Valli and The Four Seasons, including "Working My Way Back to You" (also a hit for The Spinners in 1979, and in Ireland for Boyzone in 1994), "Opus 17 (Don't You Worry 'bout Me)", and, with Bob Crewe, "Let's Hang On!".
+Randell and Crewe later co-wrote Valli's solo hit "Swearin' to God".

-In 1965, Randell and Linzer wrote and produced most of the songs for the R&B girl group, The Toys, including their singles "A Lover's Concerto" (adapted from Minuet in G major, a classical music piece), and "Attack!"
-Another song written by the duo, "Can't Get Enough of You Baby", was first recorded by The Four Seasons and later covered by the Toys and the garage band ? and the Mysterians and, in 1998, was a #27 hit when covered by Smash Mouth.
+In 1965, Randell and Linzer wrote and produced most of the songs for the R&B girl group, The Toys, including their singles "A Lover's Concerto" (adapted from "Minuet in G major", a classical music piece), and "Attack!"
+Another song written by the duo, "Can't Get Enough of You Baby", was first recorded by the Four Seasons and later covered by the Toys and the garage band ? and the Mysterians and, in 1998, was a #27 hit when covered by Smash Mouth.
 Randell and Lizner also wrote Jay and the Techniques' "Keep the Ball Rollin'".